 About Woman In Disguise

-It wasn’t until my forties that I recognized I had given up more than I realized in my quest for peace.
-It’s fair to say that I had my personal world view rocked.
-Even crazier was that it was rocked by putting on a pink wig at a friend’s party.
-As soon as I put that pink feathery ‘do on my head, I was transformed.
-I was magnetic, I felt exhilarated, and I did not walk around the party, I sashayed that night.
-That truly was a life changing experience for me.
-I spent days trying to figure out what was so powerful about that night.
-I couldn’t get away from wanting the feeling again.
-After much contemplation I realized the powerful feeling I experienced was beauty.
-That night, I felt unapologetically beautiful.
-BOOM…mind blown and life changed.
+It wasn’t until my forties that I discovered the unintended consequence of my quest for peace.
+It’s fair to say that I had my personal world view rocked and believe it or not it all happened when I put on a pink wig at party.
+As soon as I put on that feathery ‘do on my head I was transformed…I did not walk around the party, I sashayed!
+I spent days trying to figure out what happened to me that night.
+After much contemplation, I realized I had felt unapologetically capital “B” Beautiful.
+BOOM!
+Mind blown; life changed.

 I believe that Beauty is a powerful universal force and that we are all innately beautiful.
 I know every woman deserves to see and feel her Beauty.
 That’s what Woman In Disguise is about.
 It’s about giving ourselves permission to play, explore and create to rediscover that we are Beautiful.